EthanTrout/Lingo-practice/README.md

 - Chrome dev tools- used for overall development and testing, including responsivness and preformance
 - GitHub -Used for version control and hosting of the page
 - W3C -used for validation testing of HTML and CSS
 - WordsAPI - used for Getting random words, checking words exist and generating definitions for player dictonary
+- ChatGPT3 - used for generating the 9 letter and 10 letter lingos along with clues

 # Deployment
 ## The site was deployed using GitHub pages.
 The steps to deploy using GitHub pages are: